matdombrock/matdombrock.com/source/posts/adsr-env.md

 - **Memory Usage:** For embedded or real-time systems, consider the memory footprint of your wavetable(s).

-- **Envelope Re-triggering:** Decide how to handle rapid note retriggers (e.g., should the envelope restart, or continue from its current value?).
+- **Envelope Re-triggering:** Decide how to handle rapid note retriggers (e.g., should the envelope restart, or continue from its current value?). *The demo/example code restarts when a new note is triggered*.

-- **Release from Non-Sustain:** If note-off occurs before reaching sustain, ensure the release phase starts from the current value, not always from the sustain level.
+- **Release from Non-Sustain:** If note-off occurs before reaching sustain, ensure the release phase starts from the current value, not always from the sustain level. *This is not implemented in the demo/example code*.

-- **Anti-Aliasing:** For very fast envelopes, consider anti-aliasing if the output is used for audio-rate modulation.
+- **Anti-Aliasing:** For very fast envelopes, consider anti-aliasing if the output is used for audio-rate modulation. *This is not implemented in the example code*.

 ## Implementation Examples